-If you don’t have enough time or patience to acquire some Serbian negotiating skills, and you simply want a more convenient way to find a place to stay, perhaps you should search for it on AirBnB.
+If you don’t have enough time or patience to acquire some Serbian negotiating skills, and you simply want a more convenient way to find a place to stay, perhaps you should search for it on Airbnb.

-For those of you who may not know a lot about this website, it is an online service which helps you find an adequate apartment.
+For those of you who may not know a lot about this website, it is an online service that helps you find an adequate apartment.
 It offers a wide range of accommodation options to choose from.
 What makes it superior to other services is that it is extremely easy to use.

-AirBnB offers the possibility of having the place all to yourself, having a separate room while sharing some common spaces, and finally – staying in a shared space.
+Airbnb offers the possibility of having the place all to yourself, having a separate room while sharing some common spaces, and finally – staying in a shared space.
 As you can already guess, the shared space comes at the lowest price.

 The average price of the first option, which is having the entire space to yourself, is $43 per night on the average.
 Having a private room while having to share certain common spaces costs around $33 a night.
 And finally, you’ll pay around $20 per night if you decide to stay in a common room.

 As a team, we strongly believe in the efficiency of co-working places.
 What makes this kind of working environment special is the fact that you don’t even feel like you’re going to work.
 As a matter of fact, it doesn’t even resemble an actual office which would make you feel tired or uninspired.